Cross-Modal Causal Intervention for Medical Report Generation: Conclusion

-\begin{IEEEbiography}[{ }]{Liang Lin}(M'09, SM'15, F'23) is a Full Professor of computer science at Sun Yat-sen University.
-He served as the Executive Director and Distinguished Scientist of SenseTime Group from 2016 to 2018, leading the R\&D teams for cutting-edge technology transferring.
-He has authored or co-authored more than 200 papers in leading academic journals and conferences, and his papers have been cited by more than 29,000 times.
-He is an associate editor of IEEE Trans.Neural Networks and Learning Systems and IEEE Trans.
-Multimedia, and served as Area Chairs for numerous conferences such as CVPR, ICCV, SIGKDD and AAAI.
-He is the recipient of numerous awards and honors including Wu Wen-Jun Artificial Intelligence Award, the First Prize of China Society of Image and Graphics, ICCV Best Paper Nomination in 2019, Annual Best Paper Award by Pattern Recognition (Elsevier) in 2018, Best Paper Dimond Award in IEEE ICME 2017, Google Faculty Award in 2012.
-His supervised PhD students received ACM China Doctoral Dissertation Award, CCF Best Doctoral Dissertation and CAAI Best Doctoral Dissertation.
-He is a Fellow of IET/IAPR. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Liang Lin}(Fellow, IEEE) is currently a Full Professor with Sun Yat-sen University, Guangzhou, China.
+From 2008 to 2010, he was a Postdoctoral Fellow with the University of California, Los Angeles, Los Angeles, CA, USA.
+From 2016 to 2018, he led the SenseTime R\&D teams to develop cutting-edge and deliverable solutions for computer vision, data analysis and mining, and intelligent robotic systems.
+He has authored or coauthored more than 100 papers in top-tier academic journals and conferences, such as 15 papers in IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE I NTELLIGENCE and International Journal of Computer Vision, and more than 60 papers in CVPR, ICCV, NeurIPS, and IJCAI.
+He was an Associate Editor for IEEE TRANSACTIONS ON MULTIMEDIA , IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS, and was an Area/Session Chair for numerous conferences, such as CVPR, ICCV, AAAI, ICME, and ICMR.
+He was the recipient of the Annual Best Paper Award by Pattern Recognition (Elsevier) in 2018, Best Paper Diamond Award at IEEE ICME 2017, Best Paper Runner-Up Award at ACM NPAR 2010, Google Faculty Award in 2012, Best Student Paper Award at IEEE ICME 2014, and Hong Kong Scholars Award in 2014.
+He is a Fellow of IAPR, AAIA, and IET. \end{IEEEbiography}